 \section{Related Work}

-A comparative survey on research activities concerning optimised rolling stock assignment and maintenance is presented in~\cite{laiOptimizingRollingStock2015}.
-There the focus is on passenger transportation as in our case, where the schedule of the train trips is fixed in advance.
-Our focus is on rolling stock circulation maximising performed trips, minimising empty ride reduction together with rolling stock maintenance as in~\cite{giaccoRollingStockRostering2014}.
-As in our approaches a pre-processing is performed to determine feasible sequences of train services possibly including empty rides and maintenance tasks.
-Interestingly, in~\cite{haahrSimultaneouslyRecoveringRolling2015} rolling stock rescheduling is considered together with depot re-planning in order to handle short-term disruptions in railway traffic.
+A comparative survey on research activities concerning optimised rolling stock assignment and maintenance can be found in~\cite{laiOptimizingRollingStock2015}.
+Similar to our case, there, the focus lies on passenger transportation, where the schedule of the trips is fixed in advance.
+We consider rolling stock rotation maximising the number of operated trips, minimising empty runs, and performing maintenance tasks, as in~\cite{giaccoRollingStockRostering2014}.
+Here, as in our approach, a pre-processing is performed to determine feasible sequences of train services possibly including empty runs and maintenance tasks.
+In~\cite{haahrSimultaneouslyRecoveringRolling2015}, rolling stock rescheduling is considered together with depot re-planning in order to handle short-term disruptions in railway traffic.
 There, a specialised branch-and-price-and-cut approach is used to handle such problems extending previous work~\cite{lusbyBranchandPriceAlgorithmRailway2017}.
-In~\cite{giaccoRollingStockRostering2014} as well as in~\cite{borndorferIntegratedOptimizationRolling2016, cacchianiModelsAlgorithmsCombinatorial2009,frischMixedIntegerLinear2019,katoMixedIntegerLinear2019, laiOptimizingRollingStock2015,reutherMathematicalOptimizationRolling2017,zhongMixedIntegerLinear2020} Mixed Integer Programming (MIP) is applied to model and solve rolling stock and related problems --- like locomotive scheduling --- which seems to be the usual solution approaches for such problems.
+In~\cite{giaccoRollingStockRostering2014, borndorferIntegratedOptimizationRolling2016, cacchianiModelsAlgorithmsCombinatorial2009,frischMixedIntegerLinear2019, katoMixedIntegerLinear2019,laiOptimizingRollingStock2015, reutherMathematicalOptimizationRolling2017,zhongMixedIntegerLinear2020}, Mixed Integer Programming (MIP) is applied to model and solve rolling stock and related problems --- like locomotive scheduling --- which seems to be a common approach for such problems.
 In~\cite{tomiyamaDevelopmentReactiveScheduling2018} constraint propagation together with depth-first search based on backtracking was used to perform reactive scheduling for rolling stock operations.
 Similarly, in~\cite{haraborRailCapacityModelling2016} CP modelling and solving was applied for capacity maximisation of an Australian railway system transporting coal from mines to harbours.
-There, CP was successfully applied to solve this rail capacity problem finding coal train schedules which are close to optimistic upper capacity bounds computed analytically.
-Both CP approaches encourage us to consider CP for rolling stock optimisation.
+There, CP was able to solve this problem finding coal train schedules which are close to optimistic upper capacity bounds computed analytically.
+Both CP approaches encourage us to consider CP for our rolling stock optimisation problem.